 FEDERAL STUDENT LOANS: William D. Ford Direct Loan Program (Direct Loans)

-Students may apply for loans in the Stafford Loan Program and/or the Graduate PLUS Loan Program.
-The Stafford Loan Program carries a lower interest rate and it is recommended that students exhaust their Stafford Loan eligibility before borrowing in the Grad PLUS Loan Program.
+Students may apply for loans in the Direct Unsubsidized Loan Program and/or the Direct Grad PLUS Loan Program.
+Under the Direct Loan Program, students borrow loan funds directly from the US Department of Education.
+The Direct Unsubsidized Loan Program carries a lower interest rate and it is recommended that students exhaust their Direct Unsubsidized Loan eligibility before borrowing in the Direct Grad PLUS Loan Program.
 Both programs carry a fixed interest rate.
-The interest rates as of July 1, 2016 are listed below for the 2016-17 award year.
+The interest rates as of July 1, 2019 are listed below for the 2019-20 award year.

-As of the 2015-16 academic year, the average student loan debt for those graduates who borrow is $43,379.
+In the past 5 years, as of the 2017-18 academic year, the average student loan debt for those graduates who borrow is $48,125.
 For more information on tuition and fees, click here.
 Cost of Attendance information is available here for students to help determine their yearly costs, including living expenses, while attending NYGSP.

 - Annual limit of $20,500 unsubsidized (you pay all the interest, although you can have the payments deferred until after graduation).
 Aggregate loan limit is $138,500.00 for graduate students.